cartographer-project/cartographer_ros/docs/source/options.rst

 num_lasers_3d
   Number of 3D lasers to subscribe to.
 Must be a positive value if and only if using 3D SLAM.
-Subscribes to `sensor_msgs::PointCloud2`_ under the "points2" topic for one laser, or topics "points2_1", "points2_2", etc for multiple lasers.
+Subscribes to `sensor_msgs::PointCloud2`_ on the "points2" topic for one laser, or topics "points2_1", "points2_2", etc for multiple lasers.

 lookup_transform_timeout_sec
-  Timeout in seconds to use for looking up transforms using tf2.
+  Timeout in seconds to use for looking up transforms using `tf2`_.

 submap_publish_period_sec
   Interval in seconds at which to publish the submap poses, e.g. 0.3 seconds.